 Yakuza as a series has been a relatively formulaic one since its inception - basically a mashup of beat-em-up and RPG elements strewn with plenty of minigames spanning numerous genres - from board games to casino to racing to a rather silly (and spicy) take on Rock-Paper-Scissors.
 All strewn over a general atmosphere of silliness on the backdrop of a surprisingly serious crime drama; it doesn't sound like it should all mesh together, but somehow it does, and it's little wonder people have continually come back for more for over fifteen years now.

 So, when it was announced that the latest entry in the series would be a more traditional party-based RPG, there was a palpable amount of surprise involved.
 In an era where mainstream RPGs had largely moved into more action-driven territory, it seemed like a pretty bizarre decision to take Yakuza's gameplay somewhere it had never gone before.
 It also quickly became apparent that they weren't stopping short with it, either - combat was turn-based, and there was a much heavier focus on statistics and elemental resistances overall (and yes, characters do have a Magic stat - very strange for a series that, up to this point, was a relatively realistic one).
 The characters are very aware of this too, even directly name-dropping Dragon Quest several times, poking fun at numerous genre tropes throughout and even breaking the fourth wall by referencing their "stats".
-"Magic" is equally silly, having protagonists do things like conjure pigeons to attack their foes (by throwing beans) or "summon" various characters (via a phone app) to attack their enemies.
+"Magic" is equally silly, having protagonists do things like conjure pigeons to attack their foes (by throwing beans), spitting booze-fueled flames, blasting the opponent with (ice-element) champagne or "summon" various characters (via a phone app) to attack their enemies or aid allies.

 It quickly becomes apparent that they're having fun with the concept, too.
 In a humorous twist on RPG norms, the heroes are anything but archetypal heroes; quite the opposite in fact.
 The protagonist is a kind-hearted person almost to a fault, and his foolishness causes him and everyone around him no end of trouble.
 His allies are equally flawed, though they use their quirks to their advantage, doing silly things mid-fight like eliciting sympathy from an enemy for their lowly status (getting them to leave an item and exit the fight).
 Fittingly, they also have job classes like "Lowlife" and "Deadbeat" for a good portion of the game before more flattering ones become available.